Charlcoal/FPGA_CAM_HOTSWAP_PROGRAM/README.md

 ## Code
 The code used on the hotswap board is included in this repository, but it could easily be re-made by tweaking code provided under examples in [ATTiny10IDE]'s repository.
+All it does is set B0 low after 1 second elapses, but given the time it takes for the microcontroller to start up, it could probably just set B0 low without waiting.

 [ATTiny10IDE]: https://github.com/wholder/ATTiny10IDE